thinkful-ei-panda/karsten-bookmarks-app/README.md

 Check all validations in the API documentation (e.g. title and url field required)

-I can select from a dropdown (a <select> element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection
+I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection